 - Deadline wrote about a planned documentary focusing on Phantom of the Paradise fandom.
 "Phantom of Winnipeg will tell the story of that fan community and how it’s still going strong today.
 Like a concentrated and highly idiosyncratic Rocky Horror Picture Show, the film found in Winnipeg a devoted audience of, weirdly, 9 to 13-year-olds, who bought hundreds of tickets.
 Phantom actually outsold Jaws in its initial release, and local sales of the soundtrack helped the album go gold in Canada.
 The film also spawned 'Phantompalooza,' a local festival held biannually since 2004."

-What issues involving female fandom have you come across?
-Write about it on Fanlore!
+What fandoms and parts of fan culture do you think should be remembered?
+Write about them in Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.